daberrios9/ticket-lifecycle/README.md

 <p>
 </p>
 <p>
 Agents will be able to see live tickets in the agent panel.
 Queue managers will assign priority tickets to the appropriate agents as well as assigning proper SLAs.
+It is important to note that the Queue managers may also assign the tickets to those based on expertise.
 </p>
 <br />
 <p>